 Marinas Workgroup

-1. Develop partnerships among agencies (state, federal, and local) responsible for addressing NPS pollution related to boating and marinas;
+1. Develop partnerships among government agencies (state, federal, and local) and stakeholder groups to address NPS pollution related to recreational boating and marinas;

 3. Promote improvements to marina water quality through implementation of Best Management Practices.